MjukBiltvatt/go-pixie/README.md

 //Create a new Client
 px := pixie.NewClient("username", "password")

-//Set a standard country code (not required, but if the first character of the phone number is `0` an error is returned) px.StandardCountryCode = "+46"
+//Set a standard country code (not required, but if the first character of the phone number is `0` an error is returned otherwise) px.StandardCountryCode = "+46"

 //Send the SMS